SEC-043: Riding, Parking, and Storing of Motorized Scooters and Electric Power-Assisted Bicycles at the UniversityDate: 02/19/2019 Status: Final

 - Loading zones;

-- Disabled parking zone or any American with Disabilities Act amenity;
+- Accessible parking spaces or zones or any American with Disabilities Act (ADA) amenity;

-- Street furniture that requires pedestrian access (e.g., benches, bus shelters, transit information signs, etc.);
+- Street furniture that requires pedestrian access (e.g., benches, bus shelters, transit information signs);

 - Curb ramps;